Developing selection criteria

 Considerations when writing selection criteria

-- Provide a logical and consistent link between the selection criteria, the duty statement and the advertisement;
+- Provide a logical and consistent link between the selection criteria, the position description and the advertisement;

 - Ensure equity and diversity principles are observed;